Skip to main content

 Where does the data come from?

-All data comes from the EPA Water Quality Portal, which aggregates monitoring results from the Minnesota Pollution Control Agency (MPCA), Wisconsin DNR, USGS, and other state and federal agencies.
+Water quality data comes from the EPA Water Quality Portal, which aggregates monitoring results from the Minnesota Pollution Control Agency (MPCA), Wisconsin DNR, USGS, and other state and federal agencies.
+Lake depth, fish species, and physical characteristics come from the Minnesota DNR LakeFinder.

 How often is the data updated?